ankraft/ACME-oneM2M-CSE/docs/Installation.md

 <a name="first_setup"></a>
 ## Installation and First Setup

-1. Install the ACME CSE by cloning the repository, or by copying the whole distribution to a new directory.
+1. Install the ACME CSE by cloning the repository, or by downloading the [latest](https://github.com/ankraft/ACME-oneM2M-CSE/releases/latest) release package, unpacking it, and copying the whole distribution to a new directory.

 		git clone https://github.com/ankraft/ACME-oneM2M-CSE.git
 		cd ACME-oneM2M-CSE

-1. **Either** install the required packages by running the following command (recommended):
+1. It is recommend to install the required packages by running the following command:

 		python3 -m pip install -r requirements.txt

-	**OR** install them individually:
+	You may also install the packages manually, but make sure to install the exact versions as specified in the *requirements.txt* file.

-		python3 -m pip install cbor2 flask flask-cors InquirerPy isodate paho-mqtt plotext rdflib requests rich tinydb
+	An alternative is to let ACME handle the installation automatically when running it for the first time (see below).

 1. Run the CSE for the first time.
 You can start the CSE by simply running it from the command line: